rohitroy-github/rohitroy-github/README.md

 Full Stack Developer | Blockchain Enthusiast
 ---------------------------------

 I'm an CS engineer in making.
-I love coding, development and currently I'm putting my hands into Blockchain as well.
+I love coding, development and currently I'm putting my head into Blockchain as well.

 * 🌍  I'm based in India !
 * ✉️  You can contact me at [rhtry.tech@gmail.com](mailto:rhtry.tech@gmail.com)